NSW Health Pathology and has implemented measures to comply with its obligations under privacy laws.

 For further information on how to apply for an internal review please contact [email protected] or refer to the Information and Privacy Commission NSW website.

 If you are dissatisfied with the outcome of the privacy internal review you may lodge an application with the NSW Civil and Administrative Tribunal who can conduct a review of how your privacy complaint was handled by NSW Health Pathology.

 Privacy Management Annual Reports

 All public sector agencies, including NSW Health Pathology, are required to meet annual reporting obligations regarding privacy matters.
 NSW Health Pathology reports are published on our Information Guide page.
-(LINK to the new Information Guide URL once created)

 Use of website and Digital Tools

 NSW Health Pathology collects information from users through their interaction with our websites and technology tools.
 Any of our websites, apps, software, servers, social media platforms, cloud storage and devices are collectively and severally known as our Digital Tools for this Privacy Statement.
 This Privacy Statement applies to all the interactions NSW Health Pathology has with you and our Digital Tools.